 Setting up Your Camera

 Finally, put your camera into Manual Mode.
-We’ll need to have control of the shutter and aperture to get the best results.
+You’ll need full control of the shutter and aperture to get the best results.

 Set Your ISO

 We’ll need a moderately fast ISO, something between 1600 and 6400.
-Try 3200 if you’re shooting Sony or Nikon, and 6400 for Canon.
+Try 3200 if you’re shooting Sony or Nikon, and 6400 for Canon to start.
 If you’re worried about having too much noise in the photos, take several, and then you can stack them to lower the noise.
 We’ll not go into that here, but check out our article on Starry Landscape Stacker for more information.

 If you’re using a wider lens, like 35mm on full-frame, then you’ll be able to use longer shutter speeds.
 Just check your images to make sure you’re happy with your results.